wp-plugins/nextgen-facebook/readme.txt

 * Moved the 'Add Custom Settings To' option to the Pro version (since it's only available in the Pro version anyway).
 * Fixed: Added check for `curl_init` before creating the Google URL shortening class object.
 * Fixed: Used `$post` instead of `the_post()` (which advances The Loop), to get information for author archives.
-* Fixed: Used matching http/https URLs (instead of always using https) for social button javascripts.
+* Fixed: Used matching http/https protocol (instead of always using https) for social button javascripts.

 Pro Version: